 The Balmoral Hotel.

 It is said that J.K.
-Rowling could not concentrate at home to finish the last Harry Potter book and she had gained such notoriety that she could no longer write in the cafes she used to love.
+Rowling could not concentrate at home to finish the last Harry Potter book.
+She had gained such notoriety that she could no longer write in the cafes she used to love.
 So she moved in to Room 552 at luxurious Balmoral Hotel where she penned the last sentence of her last book.
-You can book a stay (pun intended) of your own at The Balmoral Hotel, and you can even reserve the “J.K.
+You can book a stay (pun intended) of your own at The Balmoral Hotel.
+And you can even reserve the “J.K.
 Rowling suite”.
-If the £1,000 a night fee is not in your budget you can always have afternoon tea instead or simply stroll by to take a look at the magnificent hotel.
+If the £1,000 a night fee is not in your budget you can always have afternoon tea instead.
+Otherwise simply stroll by to take a look at the magnificent hotel.

 To learn even more secrets and become wizards or witches for an hour and a half, I highly recommend the FREE (pay what you think it is worth) -“Potter Trail Tour”